PointCloudLibrary/pcl/doc/tutorials/content/registration_api.rst

 ==========================
 Given two sets of feature vectors coming from two acquired scans we have to find corresponding features to find overlapping parts in the data.
-Depending on the feature type we can use different methods to find the correspondences:
+Depending on the feature type we can use different methods to find the correspondences.

+For *point matching* (using the points' xyz-coordinates as features) different methods exist for organized and unorganized data.

+- brute force matching;
 - kd-tree nearest neighbor search (FLANN);
+- searching in the image space of organized data;
+- searching in the index space of organized data;

+For *feature matching* (not using the points' coordinates, but certain features) only the following methods exist.

-- brute force matcher;
+- brute force matching;
+- kd-tree nearest neighbor search (FLANN);

+In addition to the search, two types of correspondence estimation are
+distinguished:

+- Direct correspondence estimation (default) searches for correspondences in cloud B for every point in cloud A .
-- "Reciprocal": find correspondences from cloud A to cloud B, and from B to A and only use the intersection.
+- "Reciprocal" correspondence estimation searches for correspondences from cloud A to cloud B, and from B to A and only use the intersection.

 Correspondences rejection
 =========================
 Naturally, not all estimated correspondences are correct.
+Since wrong correspondences can negatively affect the estimation of the final transformation, they need to be rejected.
+This could be done using RANSAC or by trimming down the amount and using only a certain percent of the found correspondences.

+..
 But if the sensor data is similar enough, the majority of them should point in the right direction.
 To filter out wrong results we are doing outlier rejection.
-This could be done using RANSAC or by trimming down the amount and using only a certain percent of the found correspondences.

 A special case are one to many correspondences where one point in the model corresponds to a number of points in the source.
-These could be filtered by using only the one with the smallest distance ore my checking for other matchings near by.
+These could be filtered by using only the one with the smallest distance or  by checking for other matchings near by.

+.. dholz: do not get this here! :)
-- Plus rejecting many of those will be problematic, because what do you reject them based on? their "color"? not good enough, their "x, y, z" values? also bad
+.. - Plus rejecting many of those will be problematic, because what do you reject them based on?
+.. their "color"? not good enough, their "x, y, z" values? also bad

 Transformation
 ==============